dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 For development, we require that the Eclipse installation directory have a "libraries" directory containing the bundled dart:<name> libraries (e.g. dart:core).
 To build this directory...

+1) Setup and run the RCP build locally using the directions at dart/editor/build/README.txt.
-1) Right click on editor/build/build_rcp.xml
+2) In Eclipse, right click on editor/build/build_rcp.xml
-2) Select "Run As > Ant Build..."
+3) Select "Run As > Ant Build..."
-3) Click the "Targets" tab and make sure only the "setupDevWorkspace" target is checked
+4) Click the "Targets" tab and make sure only the "setupDevWorkspace" target is checked
-4) Click the "JRE" tab and select "Run in the same JRE as the workspace"
+5) Click the "JRE" tab and select "Run in the same JRE as the workspace"
-5) Click "Run"
+6) Click "Run"

 Alternately, you can run the Ant script outside Eclipse by defining the "eclipse.home" property to point to your Eclipse installation

+Finally, if you have any of the com.google.dart.library.* projects in your workspace (you may have these projects if you setup the workspace before libraries were built), remove or close them.

 ====================================
   Launching the Dart Editor